November 10, 2019 /

 Wedding Photography Is an Investment.

 Some couples don’t realise until after their wedding, once they have nothing to look back on or have poor quality images, that wedding photography was really important after all.
-When it comes to wedding photography it’s more about how much it will mean to you in years to come than just getting a few shots on the day.
-You will be spending a lot of money on your wedding and 95% of it will be gone in one day.
+When it comes to wedding photography it’s more about how much it will mean to you in years to come than just getting a few photos on the day.
+You’ll be spending a lot of money on your wedding and 95% of it will be gone in one day.
 Some girls think nothing of paying £3000+ for the dress of their dreams.
 A dress they’ll wear for one day.
 Of course, their dress might be the most important thing to them and that’s fine.
 Wedding photography is your only lifelong memory of your amazing day.
 It’s an investment.
 Every good photographer will tell you this.

 Bad wedding photography once done can’t be undone.